baontn/Zalo-AI-Challenge/README.md

 ![image](https://user-images.githubusercontent.com/68081679/147751819-d3f8d46a-179a-4cc3-b6cc-59bba76c6358.png)
 The model will be created from the pre-trained models from Tensorflow hub.
 I choosed [Imagenet (ILSVRC-2012-CLS) classification with Inception V3](https://tfhub.dev/google/imagenet/inception_v3/classification/5), [Feature vectors of images with EfficientNet V2 with input size 224x224, trained on imagenet-ilsvrc-2012-cls](https://tfhub.dev/google/imagenet/efficientnet_v2_imagenet1k_b0/feature_vector/2), [Feature vectors of images with EfficientNet V2 with input size 480x480, trained on imagenet-21k (Full ImageNet, Fall 2011 release)](https://tfhub.dev/google/imagenet/efficientnet_v2_imagenet21k_l/feature_vector/2).

-The trainable attribute was set to True, so that
+Initially, the trainable attribute was set to False, but then I turned to True and it produced much better performance.

+The models were saved into h5 files.

+## Result

+Among the models, the EfficientNet V2 model seemed to to generate the best result.